franksalas/plotly_overview/README.md

 They provide online graphing, analytics, and statistics tools for individuals and collaboration, as well as scientific graphing libraries for Python, R, MATLAB, Perl, Julia, Arduino, and REST.

 ## Why is it awesome?
-API library for every programming language, great way to display your data
+API library for every programming language, a great way to display your data

 ## Why is it not awesome?
-They have to make money, so in parallel with the open source library they provide [Chart Studio Cloud](https://plot.ly/products/cloud/) where you can easly save & share your plots & data.
+They have to make money, so in parallel with the open source library, they provide [Chart Studio Cloud](https://plot.ly/products/cloud/) where you can easily save & share your plots & data.

 ![](https://i.imgur.com/peWsC4B.png)

-25 charts for the free tear is not enough.
+Twenty-five charts for the free tear is not enough.

 ![poor](https://media.giphy.com/media/8OXXqeYqYonIY/giphy.gif)

 ## Why is it still awesome?

-You dont need Chart Studio Cloud to take advantage of all the features of plotly.
+You don't need Chart Studio Cloud to take advantage of all the features of plotly.
 You can save, display any chart offline.

 ##  Setup